wastelandsurvivalguide/wastelandsurvivalguide.github.io/docs/hardcore.md

 - Main File - Sweet Consumables TTW

 :::note
-Users NOT using hardcore mode will still see FOD and H2O consumable item effects. **Do not** open support requests about this.
+Using this mod **WITHOUT hardcore mode** enabled will still display FOD and H2O item effects in consumable descriptions, despite being non-functional. **DO NOT** open support requests about this.
 :::

 ### [Sweet Healing Systems](https://www.nexusmods.com/newvegas/mods/83473)